tsgates/arch-wiki-markdown/wiki/Firefox.md

 > GNOME Keyring integration

 Install firefox-gnome-keyring from the AUR to integrate Firefox with GNOME Keyring.
+To make firefox-gnome-keyring use your login keychain, set extensions.gnome-keyring.keyringName to "login" (without the double quotes) in about:config.
+Note the lowercase 'l' despite the the keychain name having an uppercase 'L' in Seahorse.

 > KDE integration

+-   To bring the KDE look to GTK apps (including Firefox), install oxygen-gtk2 and kde-gtk-config.
+After that, go to System Settings -> Application Appearance -> GTK.
+Be sure to choose 'oxygen-gtk' in 'Select a GTK2 Theme' and check 'Show icons in GTK buttons' and 'Show icons in GTK menus'.

 -   To use KDE's KPart technology with Firefox, by embedding different KDE file viewers into the browser, you can install kpartsplugin.

--   To get further integration with KDE's Oxygen theme, you can install Oxygen KDE, a very comprehensive theme that also has color scheme detection, support for Firefox's Persona themes, support for both the Oxygen and Faenza icons and various other customizations.

--   For integration with KDE’s mime type system and file dialogs, one can use a version of firefox with OpenSUSE’s patches applied.
+-   For integration with KDE’s mime type system and file dialogs, one can use firefox-kde-opensuse variant from AUR with OpenSUSE’s patches applied, or firefox-kde-global-menu for that and appmenu integration.

 > Dictionaries for spell checking